spencerflynn/DATA-612-HW-Spencer-Flynn/README.md

 5.)
 Aftering finding the difference (which is a negative number) I added the two columns to get the date minus the max.
 6.)
 Converted the number of days difference into number of months using np.timedelta64(1, 'M') 7.)
 Saved the dataset as a csv file using to_csv()

+# DATA-612-HW3
+Data 612 Homework 3 - Spencer Flynn

+1) Imported Libraries and Dataset
+2) Used season to generate correlation heatmap, facetgrid plot, and boxplots